tembo-io/website/src/content/docs/product/cloud/hobby-tier.md

 ### Spot required enabled

 Tembo requires Hobby instances to run on [Spot](/docs/product/cloud/configuration-and-management/spot-instances).
-Spot instances can be interrupted with a short heads-up which means they could be unavailable for about 10 minutes per day.
+Spot instances can be interrupted with a short heads-up, which means they could be unavailable for about 10 minutes per day.
 Hobby tier also does not come with uptime SLAs.

 ### High Availability is disabled